 The Honeymoon Phase

-Here I would also mention the phenomenon of “Honeymoon Phase” which for many people seem to be over after a few months of marriage.
-People would describe it as a “loss of spark” in the relationship or losing attraction towards the spouse.
+Here I would also mention the phenomenon of “Honeymoon Phase” which for many people seems to be over after a few months of marriage.
+People would describe it as a “loss of spark” in the relationship or losing attraction towards the other person.

 Let’s consider an example here to understand what actually happens in our brain.

-But what happens after you’ve had 2-3 servings of that same dish and your hunger is satiated, in fact, overly satiated?
+But what happens after you’ve had 2-3 servings of that same dish and your hunger is satiated, in fact, you’ve over-eaten?

 Do you still feel attracted to it?

-Do you still enjoy the smell of that food when you’ve eaten too much of it and your belly feels like it’s about to burst?
+Do you still enjoy the smell of that food when you’ve eaten too much of it so much so that you can’t even move?

-Does it still have your attention or are you done with it and now thinking of doing something else?
+Does it still have your attention or are you done with it, and now your mind is thinking of doing something else?

 It’s the same food that captured your attention moments before and now it doesn’t seem all that important anymore, in fact, you might want to move away from it.